 Art and Home Center

-Wednesday, August 31 is Women’s Day at the 2016 New York State Fair with the annual Women’s Day Luncheon being held in the Empire Room at noon.
+Wednesday, August 30 is Women’s Day at the 2017 New York State Fair with the annual Women’s Day Luncheon, sponsored by St. Joseph’s Health, being held in the Empire Room at noon.
 In addition to the luncheon, many special events have been planned throughout the building.
 During the entire day, various women’s advocacy organizations will be at a "mini-fair" set up in the Chevy Court Pavilion.
 Be sure to visit the Wegmans Demonstration Kitchen and the Empire Theater for more events.
 Please call (315) 487-7711 ext.
 1265 with questions or for more information.

 Bandaloni the One Man Band

 Bandaloni is an amazing, jaw dropping 100% live musical one man band show with loads of audience interaction, humor and astounding novelty tricks executed on his custom made guitar and drum rig.
 A One Man Band?
 That means bass & rhythm guitar, harmonica, plus a kick drum, 2 high-hats, snare drum, cowbell, tambourine, and singing with live harmonies...all performed at the same time!
 This topnotch show is great fun and entertaining for people of all ages.